ex-ratt/AdapTrack/README.md

 * q: quit
 * p: pause/unpause
 * r: re-initialize from ground truth at next image
-* other keys: progress to the next image
+* other keys: progress to the next image if paused

 ### MultiTracker